 Bird-watching in The Gambia is an unforgettable experience, with a huge variety of habitats and species crammed into a small area.
 Birding on the River Gambia with FairPlay offers a unique chance to experience the full range of what can be found in the inland areas, both on and off the River.

-Below is the full itinerary for our six-day, Bintang to Bansang Birding Bonanza trip to give you an idea of what we can offer.
-Contact us to discuss alternative options
+Below is the full itinerary for Upriver Gambia, a six day, Bintang to Bansang Birding Bonanza trip to give you an idea of what we can offer.
+Contact us to discuss alternative options.

 - Private charter.
 Max 4 guests